Vinyl vs Wood Fence: 9 Defining Comparisons to Pick the Ideal Material

 4. Vinyl Panels Are Water-Resistant

 In the case of vinyl panels, water slides down, and it will never penetrate the vinyl planks because they are impermeable.
-In other words, vinyl is water-resistant, making it the ideal fencing material.
+In other words, vinyl is water-resistant, making it the ideal fence material.

 Winner: Vinyl Fence

 Insects are the main weakness of wood.
 And guess what???
-Termites don’t eat vinyl.
-Need I say more?
-Well, here, in this case, vinyl is the clear winner.
+Termites don’t eat vinyl (a type of plastic).

 Winner: Vinyl Fence